Notgnoshi/notgnoshi.github.io/_drafts/intro-to-graph-theory.md

 Graph theorists also concern themselves with the **degree** of nodes, or the number of edges connected to a particular node.
 In fact, this was how Euler solved what is sometimes called the very first graph theory [problem](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg), by considering the degree of nodes, and whether they were even or odd.

 ### Some Important Definitions:
+TODO: create includes for definitions and create custom CSS styles for them.
+* own stylesheet
+* markdown or html?
+* use include or a <div> with CSS class?

 PLANAR GRAPH